Fortis-Team/digital-barricade-docsify/account_user/playlist.md

 <div class="description">
     <img src="/images/image405.png" alt="duration" width="90%" height="550">
     <p>
-        If the User chose the Duration Based option this modal window will appear where they will be able to choose the Language, Text to be displayed, Font Size, Font Style, Font Color and for the Duration Based the duration of this item will show/play on the device.
+        If the User chose the Duration Based option this modal window will appear where they will be able to choose the Language, Text to be displayed, Font Size, Font Style, and Font Color and for the Duration Based the duration of this item will show/play on the device.
     <br />
         If the User wants to see the changes they made they have to press the Generate Preview button to see the preview of the changes they made and to add the item to the playlist they need to press the Add Item to List button.
     </p>